 Most lithium requirements are currently imported from China, South Korea, Vietnam, Singapore, and Japan.
 Other players who have shown interest in the Lithium battery production business in India include Reliance, Suzuki, Toshiba, Denso Corp, JSW Group, Adani, Mahindra, Hero Electric, Panasonic, Exide Batteries, Amara Raja.

-In addition, the steps taken in order to enable acceptance of EV will not suit their main purpose if alternative means of electricity production are not implemented.
+In addition, the steps taken in order to enable the acceptance of EVs will not suit their main purpose if alternative means of electricity production are not implemented.
 Currently, up to 60% of the electricity is produced from coal.
 Although the government has set major aims to bolster the growth of EVs a lot more has to be done in order to ensure they are implemented.

 Aron, Bachelors in Commerce from Mangalore University, entered the world of Equity research to explore his interests in financial markets.
 Outside of work, you can catch him binging on a show, supporting RCB, and dreaming of visiting Kasol soon.
 He also believes that eating kid’s ice-cream is the best way to teach them taxes.